Apartment EligibilityNorthern Michigan University provides apartment housing for:

 1) Students with families who submit their application prior to July 1

-2) Two single students applying for an apartment together
+2) Two single students applying for an apartment together regardless of gender identity.

 3) A single student applying for a two-person apartment without a specific roommate request